Doing chores, housework or running errands with a baby can be a challenge. Learn how to get things done with a baby, even if you’re on your own.

 When I had my twins, I met a mom at a farmers market who also had twin boys the same age as mine.
 We were also both about to go back to work after maternity leave around the same time.

 We were practically carbon copies of each other, except she marveled, “How do you do it?
 How do you get out and about with your twins all by yourself?”

 You see, while I had brought my twins alone to the market, she had her sister with her.
 She admitted feeling terrified going by herself.
 And the funny thing is, I was very much like her in the beginning.
-I couldn’t imagine how anyone could or would be out and about with their twins all by themselves.
+I couldn’t imagine how anyone could or would be out and about with their twins alone.

 Don’t let your preconceptions hold you back from getting things done with the baby.
-Invite your sister to help, yes, because it’ll be easier, but don’t think that you can’t do it by yourself, either.
+Invite your sister to help make it easier, but don’t think you can’t do it alone, either.

-It’s hard to get things done with a baby when he’ll only sleep in your arms.
+p.s.
+Getting things done with a baby can be difficult when he’ll only sleep in your arms.
 If this sounds too familiar, I created a guide just for you!
 Learn about “How to Get Your Baby to Sleep without Being Held” here.

 - Baby Must-Haves that Will Make Your Life Easier